 - Mark small perpendicular lines every ½ inch (15 mm) on straight cuts or every ¼ inch (5 mm) on curved lines

-- Take the spool of polychrome thread again and cut shorter this time.
-The thread should be about 20 inches.
+- Take the spool of polychrome thread again and cut another shorter length (about 20 inches).

 - Thread the needle that is part of the awl.
 Fix the thread and coat the thread with a layer of beeswax